loginowsky/website/content/posts/projects.md

 ---

 * Cloud engineer and DevOps in [World Chess](https://worldchess.com)
-* Teaching System administrators to [start using AWS](https://github.com/cloud-simply/cloud-engineering-curriculum)
+* Teaching system administrators to [start using AWS](https://github.com/cloud-simply/cloud-engineering-aws)
 * Helping small business to [switch to *The Cloud*](https://tilson.biz)